svermeulen/text-to-colorscheme/README.md

 # text-to-colorscheme

 This is a neovim plugin that allows the user to generate new colorschemes by simply providing a text prompt.
-Play the following GIF (and note the commands being typed at the bottom) to see usage:
+Play the following video (and note the commands being typed at the bottom) to see usage:

 ![Plugin usage example](https://i.imgur.com/XGQgzPV.gif)